|Kendall Amateur Radio Society||

 the County Commissioners Court and the County Judge.

 Background: The County told us some time ago they wished to consolidate communications at the EMS site on Jennifer Road.
-In exchange, the County offered the old Kendall County Sheriff Office (KCSO) site on Tower Road to KARS to use, backup generator, tower and all.
+In exchange, the County offered the Kendall County Sheriff Office (KCSO) site on Tower Road to KARS to use, backup generator, tower and all.
 We surveyed the building and, with the Board approving cost, Marsh Pronneke accomplished extensive repairs amounting to almost a complete rebuild, mainly to remove dry-rot, insulate, and water proof the building.
-Repairs are complete, and the .64 machine is now located in its new permanent home on Tower Road.
-The picture below shows what we have to work with.
+With these building repairs complete, the .64 machine was relocated to its new permanent home on Tower Road.
+This is the tower and antennas we have to work with at Tower Road.

 Tower Road Site

-We have two working 2-meter antennas and a possible 150 MHz antenna system.
+ha We have two working 2-meter antennas and a possible 150 MHz antenna system.
 Our plan is to take our 2-meter antenna and coax off the Jennifer Road tower and reinstall this at Tower Road.
-Then we will have three workable 2-meter antennas at varying heights.
-Functionality of the 450 MHZ antennas needs to be confirmed.
-Primary power will be from the AC Mains with battery backup.
+Then we will have three workable 2-meter antennas at varying heights, two in use and one for future use.
+The 450 MHZ antenna at the top of tower is providing great coverage for the 444.9 mHz repeater.
+Primary power is from the AC Mains with battery backup.
 We inherited the backup generator on site and will refurbish this later on.
 The DR-2X fusion repeater (.64) will be the primary repeater on this tower.
-So, what is the overall plan?
-Here is the Road Map the Membership has approved.
+So, what has been the overall plan?
+Here is the Road Map the Membership approved to guide the overall effort.

-Our goal is to make KB5TX the premier repeater system in the Hill Country.
-We will support both "pure" FM and emerging digital standards.
-We plan to provide APRS capability and a mesh network at 2.4 or 5.8 GHz to a remote site with an internet connection.
+We have completed this with the goal to make KB5TX the premier repeater system in the Hill Country.
+The Tower Road site provides coverage as far north as Fredericksburg.
+The Fair Oaks Ranch site provides coverage into San Antonio.
+We now support both "pure" FM and emerging digital standards.
+We have APRS capability and a mesh network at 2.4 or 5.8 GHz to a remote site with an internet connection.
 With this we will have the ability to "call in" via the internet to participate in NETS from a remote location.

 The various station locations which were heard directly on the KB5TX Digipeater are shown below on a screen shot from www.aprs.fi.
 Over time this will allow us to estimate what our system coverage.
 But from what is shown below, one would have to agree that it is pretty good.